-Call the test routine using the EAR_T32H key.
+Call the test routine using function key EAR\T32L.

 The output voltage of the microphone in the ear is measured and the sensitivity displayed with reference to 1 Pa.
-If the voltage measured is below 3 mV, an error message is displayed.
-Possible error sources are, for example, a switched-off microphone power supply or a disabled calibrator.
-In this case, the program requests that the test be repeated.
-After switching on the microphone power supply, wait approx. 20 s before restarting the measurement with RUN.
+If the measured voltage is below 3 mV, an error message is displayed.
+Possible error sources may be a switched-off microphone power supply or a disabled calibrator.
+In this case the program requests the test to be repeated.
+After switching on the microphone power supply wait for 20 s before restarting the measurement with RUN.

-The measured reference value is stored in a nonvolatile memory and used for all subsequent measurements with ear type 3.2H.
+The measured reference value is stored in a nonvolatile memory and used for all subsequent measurements with ear type 3.2L.

-Reading the Calibration Data of the Artificial Ear of Type 3.2H:
+Reading the calibration data of the artificial ear of type 3.2H:

 The frequency response of the artificial ear of type 3.2H is supplied on a floppy together with the artificial ear.
-The data is used for transforming the measurement values from the drum reference point to the ear reference point.
+These data are used for transforming the measurement values from the drum reference point to the so-called ear reference point.

-Insert the floppy supplied with the ear into the UPL drive.

-Call the routine with the T32H_DAT key.
+- Insert the floppy supplied with the ear into the UPL drive. - Call the routine using function key T32H\DAT.

-The OES_HL.ADA calibration file is automatically searched for and read.
-The modified data is stored on the UPL hard disk.
-This procedure need only be repeated after a change of the calibration data, e.g. after a recalibration of the ear by the manufacturer or when a physically different ear of the same type is used.
+The OES\HL.ADA calibration file is automatically searched for and read.
+The modified data are stored on the UPL hard disk.
+This procedure need only be repeated after a change of calibration data, e.g. after recalibration of the ear by the manufacturer or when a physically different ear of the same type is used.

-If the file required is not found on the floppy, the routine requests the user to insert the calibration floppy.
+If the required file is not found on the floppy, the routine requests the user to insert the calibration floppy.

-Calibration of Ear Type 3.3
+Calibration of ear type 3.3

-Connect the sound level calibrator tightly to the artificial ear using the adapter UA-1546 and switch the calibrator on.
+- ➤ Connect the sound level calibrator tightly to the artificial ear using adapter UA-1546 and switch the calibrator on. - > Select the CALIBRATION level using function key F12.